 - Take college-level English, French, Humanities, Physical Education, and elective courses.

 - Greatly improve the success rate in future scientific studies.

 - Fulfill prerequisites at the college level rather than returning to high school adult ed.

 Many high school graduates are still exploring.
 The springboard program is an excellent time to allow students to consider career choices and options.
 AT TAV College, our counselors will guide and advise you about efficient pathways for admission to future studies.

 Who is the Springboard to DEC Program for?

 If you are a student who would like to pursue specific DEC programs but is lacking math or science prerequisites, the Springboard to DCS program is for you.
 This program provides students with the requirements to enter DEC programs such as pure and applied or health science as well as commerce.

 The springboard semester is full time during which students also take general education courses that are credited towards any DEC program they chose to pursue afterward.
 During this semester, students can complete prerequisites, improve their average, and lighten the load for the program they ultimately wish to pursue.

-To be admissible to the sprinboard program, the applicant must have completed his/her Quebec Diploma of Secondary studies (D.E.S.) or equivalency.
+To be admissible to the springboard program, applicants must have completed their Quebec Diploma of Secondary Studies (D.E.S.) or equivalency.